HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

  - Copy the "Platform" GameObject, paste and rename to "PlatformWithEdges".
- - You may want to use the move tool to separate the position of these objects on-screen.
-When you do this, be sure the parent GameObject is selected and not the child sprite.
+ - You may want to use the move tool to separate the position of these objects on-screen (making it easier to configure each).
+When you do this be sure the parent GameObject is selected and not the child sprite.
- - Drag the each of edge sprites from the "Project" tab Assets/spritesheet_ground into the 'Hierarchy' under the "PlatformWithEdges" GameObject (they should appear indented).
+ - Drag the each of edge sprites from the 'Project' tab Assets/spritesheet_ground into the 'Hierarchy' under the "PlatformWithEdges" GameObject (they should appear indented).
 We're using "spritesheet_ground_79" and "spritesheet_ground_65".
- - Select an edge (one of the child GameObjects) and use the move tool to position it away from the other sprites.
+ - Select the rounded edge sprite (one of the child GameObjects) and use the move tool to position it away from the other sprites.
- - Select an edge and hold V to enable Vertex Snap mode, a box appears for each anchor point.
-Hover over the top right and click and drag the box which appears.
-It will snap perfectly with other anchor points in the world.
+ - With the edge still selected, hold V to enable Vertex Snap mode.
+A box appears for each anchor point (e.g. the corners of the sprite).
+Hover over the top right corner and click and drag the box which appears.
+It will snap perfectly with other anchor points in the world as show below.

 <img src="http://i.imgur.com/GNMGb0w.gif" width=50% />